Toggle menu

 Accompanying the strategy is a delivery plan, a live guide to actions we are taking in the council and beyond.
 This will be developed in partnership with key stakeholders, providing a strong basis for action for local communities, government, investors, developers and wider stakeholders, pinpointing areas for focussed intervention and early, low-regrets measures.

-The LHEES will be reviewed and updated on a five-year basis, but the delivery plan will track year to year actions as they occur.
+The LHEES will be reviewed and updated on a five-year basis, with the delivery plan will tracking year to year actions as they occur.
+This builds on connected strategies across the Council, working with and supporting the overarching Council Plan.

 How can I get involved?

-This is not just a Council strategy on Council buildings, this is an area-wide approach to meeting our climate targets, both in South Ayrshire and Scotland as a whole.
-We want to continue to work with residents and businesses together on this massively challenging area.
+This is not just a Council strategy on Council buildings, but an area-wide approach to meeting our climate targets, both in South Ayrshire and Scotland as a whole.
+We need to work with residents and businesses across the authority, so engagement work will continue through social media, public and private sector partners, and community engagement groups.

 Share this page